srid/purescript-book-sources/chapter4.md

 That is, if `guard` is passed an expression which evaluates to `true`, then it returns an array with a single element.
 If the expression evaluates to `false`, then its result is empty.

 This means that if the guard fails, then the current branch of the array comprehension will terminate early with no results.
 This means that a call to `guard` is equivalent to using `filter` on the intermediate array.
+Depending on the application, you might prefer to use `guard` instead of a `filter`.
 Try the two definitions of `factors` to verify that they give the same results.

 X> ## Exercises
 X>